Covariance/codeforces-api/README.md

 Currently, [jitpack](https://jitpack.io/) is used for the installation process.

-Latest stable release is `cc68c05`.
+The latest stable release is `cc68c0543c`.

 ### Gradle
 1. Add the JitPack repository in your root build.gradle at the end of repositories: